cliffordwilliam/coffee-shop-api/README.md

 🔗 Base URL: http://localhost:3000

 > The documentation is powered by Swagger UI and generated from an OpenAPI specification located in `docs/openapi.yaml`.

 ---

+## 🧪 Postman API Collection

+You can test this API using the included Postman collection:

+### 📂 Files

+- `postman/coffee-shop-api.postman_collection.json`: Contains all endpoint definitions
+- `postman/dev.postman_environment.json`: Contains environment variables like `base_url`

+### 🚀 Getting Started

+1. Open Postman and import the collection file.
+2. Import the environment file and select it as active.
+3. Start the backend server using one of the setup scripts.
+4. Run or test individual requests.

+> The `{{base_url}}` variable is set to `http://localhost:3000/api/v1`

+---